 Secondary monument to the 27th Connecticut in the Rose Woods

 From the front of the monument on Brooke Avenue :

 Advanced position of this regiment in the Brigade charge July 2nd 1863

 27th Conn.
 Infantry

 As a Memorial to the Valor of Her Loyal Sons

-The monument in the Rose Woods is south of Gettysburg on Brooke Avenue.
+The secondary monument to the 27th in the Rose Woods is south of Gettysburg on Brooke Avenue.
 Brooke Avenue is one way west and north, and must be entered from the east on Cross Avenue via Sickles or Ayers Avenues.
 (39°47’43.3″N 77°14’49.5″W)

 Markers to Lieutenant Colonel Merwin and Captain Chapman